-A. This is difficult to say, however, generally for in-year appeals both Stage 1 and Stage 2 take about half an hour each.
+A. This is difficult to say, however, generally for mid-year appeals both Stage 1 and Stage 2 take about half an hour each.
 In multiple intake or transfer appeals, Stage 1 could take 45 minutes to an hour and Stage 2 about 30 minutes; but it really depends on the complexity of the cases being heard.

-Q. Can I have a friend at the appeal hearing?
+Q. Can I bring a friend to the appeal hearing?

-A. Yes, you can ask somebody to attend your Zoom hearing either to support you or to speak on your behalf.
+A. Yes, you can bring somebody with you either to support you or to speak on your behalf.

-Q. Should I bring my child with me?
+Q. Do I have to bring my child with me?

-A. No. Normally the child in question does not attend a hearing.
-Attendance at the appeal hearing may result in an unauthorised absence from school.
+A. No. Facilities for children are not provided.
+Attendance at the appeal hearing may result in an unauthorized absence from school.
 In addition, attendance by young children may be a distraction during the hearing.